ashillc/hplus-health-portal/README.md

 - `python manage.py migrate`
 - ``python manage.py runserver 8000``

+NOTE:
+The backend database configured is postgres and can be viewed in the settings.py file.
+If postgres is not installed on your local machine, comment out the Database portion and uncomment the portion that refers to `sqlite`.
+This will also work although `sql-lite` is not a production db.

 To get python on your machine, you can follow these simple tutorials:

 WINDOWS : https://phoenixnap.com/kb/how-to-install-python-3-windows